tredontho/purescript-book/text/chapter8.md

 };
 ```

-The `ST` effect is a good way to generate short JavaScript when working with locally-scoped mutable state, especially when used together with actions like `for`, `foreach`, and `while` which generate efficient loops.
+The `ST` effect is a good way to generate short JavaScript when working with locally-scoped mutable state, especially when used together with actions like `for`, `foreach`, and `while`, which generate efficient loops.

 ## Exercises